apalache-mc/apalache/docs/src/tutorials/randomized.md

 ### 2.2.
 A known issue

-Although this API seems to be quite reasonable, the [EIP20 attack vector][] shows that it may behave in a way that some users do not expect.
-We refer the reader to the above document.
+Although this API looks reasonable, the [EIP20 attack vector][] shows that it may behave in a way that some users do not expect.
+We refer the reader to the above document for the context.
 Here we give a sequence of problematic
 transactions:

 ![The sequence of transactions](./img/erc20.drawio.svg)